watchexec/watchexec/doc/watchexec.1.md

 With this, Watchexec will emit a desktop notification when a command starts and ends, on supported platforms.
 On unsupported platforms, it may silently do nothing, or log a warning.

+**\--color**=*MODE* \[default: auto\]

+:   When to use terminal colours

+**\--timings**

+:   Print how long the command took to run

+This may not be exactly accurate, as it includes some overhead from Watchexec itself.
+Use the \`time\` utility, high-precision timers, or benchmarking tools for more accurate results.

+**-q**, **\--quiet**

+:   Dont print starting and stopping messages

+By default Watchexec will print a message when the command starts and stops.
+This option disables this behaviour, so only the commands output, warnings, and errors will be printed.

+**\--bell**

+:   Ring the terminal bell on command completion

 **\--project-origin**=*DIRECTORY*